joychak/jupyterhub-kdcauthenticator/README.md

+#KDC authenticator

 **KDC authenticator allows to authenticate the JuypterHub user using Kerberos protocol**

-#How to install, configure and run KDCAuthenticator
+#Install, Configure and Run

 1. Install KDC Authenticator